Bishop Aldhelm's CE

 Prior to starting we encourage parents to come in with their child for one or two settling in sessions.
 This is to enable the child to become familiar with staff, other children and the environment before starting.
 Parents/carers will also be given our ‘Online Learning Journal’ agreement form and an ‘All About Me’ form to complete ready for when the child starts.

-Snacks are included within the daily fees for each session (excluding 3 and 4 year old funded children).
+Snacks are included within the daily fees for each session.
 A choice of milk or water is available at snack time and children have access to water at all times during the day.
 Children staying for lunch should bring in a packed lunch from home.
 The snacks provided at Bishop Aldhelm’s Pre-School will be different and varied each day.

 Your child will have a Key Person who is responsible for ensuring your child has a smooth transition to pre-school.
 The Key Person will also be responsible for planning for your child’s next steps, interests and discussing your child’s development with you.
 All members of Bishop Aldhelm’s Pre-School staff work very closely with each other and know all of the children well, it may not be your child’s Key Person handing over to you every day.